Realistic Weight Loss Goals. The Quick Way

 In order to determine your ideal weight, using the Body Mass Index is a good way to start.
 This looks at a person’s weight in relation to their height.
 No matter your height, if you’re under 18.5, then you’re underweight.
 So no one should be aiming for a BMI under 18.5.

 A healthy weight is known between 18.5-24.9, so any of these is safe for a goal.
 The taller you are, the higher your BMI can be.
 But if your BMI is between 25-29.9, you’re considered overweight.
 If it is 30 or more, then you’re obese.
-Charts determining your ideal BMI in regards to your weight are available online and in health stores or gyms.
+Charts determining your ideal BMI in regards to your age and sex are available online and in health stores or gyms.

 Similarly, you’ll want to make sure you are aiming for a BMI that is realistic to your age.
 You may have had 18.5 BMI when you were 18, but if you’re 40 and looking to have that again, you might be out of luck.
 Our metabolisms change as we get older, so you’ll want to always take that into account when realizing weight loss goals.